abraunegg/onedrive/docs/national-cloud-deployments.md

 ![application_registration](./images/application_registration.jpg)

-6. To save the application registration, click 'Register' and the following will be displayed:
+6. To save the application registration, click 'Register' and something similar to the following will be displayed:

 ![application_registration_done](./images/application_registration_done.jpg)

+**Note:** The Application (client) ID UUID as displayed after client registration, is what is required as the 'application_id' for Step 4 below.

 ## Step 2: Configure application authentication scopes
 Configure the API permissions as per the following: